Unicornuate uterus

-A unicornuate uterus represents a uterine malformation where the uterus is formed from one only of the paired Müllerian ducts while the other Müllerian duct does not develop or only in a rudimentary fashion.
+A unicornuate uterus represents a uterine malformation where the uterus is formed from only one of the paired Müllerian ducts while the other Müllerian duct does not develop or only in a rudimentary fashion.
 The sometimes called hemi-uterus has a single horn linked to the ipsilateral fallopian tube that faces its ovary.

 Signs and symptoms

 Women with the condition may be asymptomatic and unaware of having a unicornuate uterus; normal pregnancy may occur.
 In a review of the literature Reichman et al. analyzed the data on pregnancy outcome of 290 women with a unicornuate uterus.
 175 women had conceived for a total of 468 pregnancies.
 They found that about 50% of patients delivered a live baby.
 The rates for ectopic pregnancy was 2.7%, for miscarriage 34%, and for preterm delivery 20%, while the intrauterine demise rate was 10%.
 Thus patients with a unicornuate uterus are at a higher risk for pregnancy loss and obstetrical complications.